What is @SuppressWarnings Annotation in Java

 * unqualified-field-access - @SuppressWarnings("unqualified-field-access") suppress warnings relative to field access unqualified

-v * unused - @SuppressWarnings("unused") suppress warnings relative to unused code
+* unused - @SuppressWarnings("unused") suppress warnings relative to unused code

 0 comments: